Top of page

 Tags: The Opinions, David and Jonathan, Nika Hiraeth

-The Damning Precarity of the “Common Good”
+The Damning Precarity of the “Common Good” The Opinions

 ‘What 1 Corinthians 12 insists is that we cannot give ourselves to the work of grace apart from giving ourselves to a community that gathers in defiance of the desire for authority and its associated virtues—decency, dignity, and honor.’